kangelamw/LLM-Project-DS/Project_Journal.md

 - Before I could use the models, I had to turn on developer mode on windows.
 Just go to settings and search for it, [or read it for yourself here](https://learn.microsoft.com/en-us/windows/apps/get-started/enable-your-device-for-development).

+- Also had to install [CUDA from NVIDIA](https://developer.nvidia.com/cuda-downloads?target_os=Windows&target_arch=x86_64&target_version=11&target_type=exe_local) to be able to actually use my gpu.
+I clued in when my RAM was screaming at 98% while the GPU was just chilling at 0%.

 - For training time, I try to do 'ground work' during the day, typing out the code, reading up on what to do, scribbling away on this journal.
 I start running/testing the inferences at night where it does the full inference.
 I check on it every 1-2 hours through the night, it's done by morning.
 I try to get the bugs out of the way before running the full thing, it's mainly checking if the PC is still on and the cell is still running&mdash;because cats.

 - I still have a use for mistral-7b, but instead of finetuning it, it'll just be the 'big model to learn from' for phi-2.
 I think a smaller model to run the final output with would be better for performance.
 I think the goal of finetuning is taking a model beyond its general capabilities for our specific task.
 This is a good experiment.

+- mistral's quantized model isn't going great.
+I can't seem to find any info about running it on the GPU, it may not even support it.
+I've spent enough time (24h) on getting it to work.
+I'll use the mistral base model and quantize it myself.

 - I'm not sure how to evaluate it yet.
 There's a module called 'judges' for llm outputs.
 I'll read up on how it could be utilized for this project when I'm close to that step.